 Even the great Monkey King received a substantial supporting role, as well as an outrageous makeover.
 Befitting his classic persona, Da Sheng i.e. Sun Wukong’s gangsta portrayal is every bit as absorbing to watch as the combat sequences.
 He fills both roles of comic relief and motivation too.

-Technicalities-wise, the 3D renditions are sheer eye-candy, an immense treat particularly for a Daz-3D fan like me.
-Magical combat, on the flipside, trends toward the choppy and over-enthusiastic.
+Technicalities-wise, the 3D renditions are sheer eye-candy, an immense treat especially for a Daz-3D fan like me.
+Magical combat with awesome Chinese artifacts, on the flipside, trends toward the choppy and over-enthusiastic.
 While I could still make sense of what’s happening, most engagements happen too quickly to leave a clear impact.

 Check out my other snappy movie reviews.